Dr. Brent Engelberg can provide comprehensive periodontal therapy for treating the various symptoms of gum disease and restoring your dental health.

 - Sores in the mouth

 Gum disease has four stages and can often progress unnoticed in patients who do not receive regular dental care or are prone to periodontal disease.
-Early intervention can avoid deteriorating dental health and the need for extensive treatment to address damage to both the teeth and the gums.
+Early intervention can avoid deteriorating dental health and the need for extensive treatment to address damage to teeth and gums.

-This is the first stage of gum disease and the only one that’s reversible.
+This is the first stage of gum disease and the only one reversible.
 Plaque builds up on the teeth, irritating and inflaming the gum tissue.
-Many of the early symptoms of them are painless, so it can be hard to notice them early.
+Many of their early symptoms are painless, so it can be hard to notice them early.
 Most likely, you’ll notice your gums bleeding regularly.
 When caught early enough, we can use an increase in oral healthcare to treat it.
 We may give you a special mouthwash or toothpaste to use to help.

 Slight Periodontal Disease

 At this point, the condition is no longer reversible but can be managed.
-The infection spreads and starts to attack the jawbone because the bacteria have become more aggressive.
+The infection spreads and attacks the jawbone because the bacteria have become more aggressive.
 Scaling and root planing manage the condition at this stage.
 Bacteria and debris are removed from the gum pockets that have formed.
-Then, we smooth down the tooth roots so that the gum tissue can reattach to the bone.
+Then, we smooth down the tooth roots so the gum tissue can reattach to the bone.

 Mild Periodontal Disease

-At this stage, the bacteria become even more aggressive and enter the bloodstream as well as the bone.
-Once the bacteria are in the blood, they can carry infection and inflammation around to other parts of the body.
-Like with slight periodontal disease, scaling and root planing are used to manage the infection at this stage.
+The bacteria become even more aggressive at this stage and enter the bloodstream and the bone.
+Once the bacteria are in the blood, they can carry infection and inflammation to other body parts.
+Like with slight periodontal disease, scaling, and root planing are used to manage the infection at this stage.

 Severe Periodontal Disease